Do you want to learn how to use the WordPress FAQ block to boost your SEO?

 Build Trust: Be Objective and Accurate

 When answering FAQs on your competitors, it’s important to be accurate.
-You can even say good things about their product where warranted.
+Say good things about their product where warranted.

 The more you sound like a trustworthy third party in your competitor FAQs, the more likely your answers will rank well.